Llocer/llocer_ev_examples/README.md

 - `OcpiResult<?> executeCredentials(OcpiRequestData oreq)`: execute a query to the credentials interface.
 Usually, implemented with a single call to the module OcpiCredentialsModule.
 - `OcpiResult<?> execute( OcpiRequestData oreq )`: execute a http query to some module different from versions and credentials.
 Usually, field `oreq.module` is used to switch between call to the target modules.

-In order to use the librarian module OcpiLocationsReceiver the following methods must be implemented:
+and following methods has been implemented to use the librarian module OcpiLocationsReceiver:

 - `OcpiLocation getOcpiLocation( String id )`: retrive from local database the location with identifier `ìd`.
 - `void updateLocation( OcpiLocation location, OcpiLocation delta )`: update the location `location` with the name received data `delta`